devfabiomorais/devfabiomorais/README.md

 I am also a student at [Wyden | Unimetrocamp](https://www.wyden.com.br/unidades/unimetrocamp), a university that is in the main cities of Brazil, with [10 face-to-face teaching institutions and more than 240 distance learning centers](https://www.wyden.com.br/unidades).

-* 🌍  I'm based in São Paulo, Brazil;
+* 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [devfabiomorais@gmail.com](mailto:devfabiomorais@gmail.com) or by [WhatsApp](https://wa.me/+5519971522516)
 * 🚀  I'm currently open to work
 * 🧠  I'm currently learning Front-end code, Cloud Computing and Python programming language